hotrungnhan/IOT-App/readme.md

 ## Why we have this project ?

-I make my IOT project and choose C#,MQTT as my core to process stream data from IOT device.
+enhanced features in the context of an IoT project implemented in C# using MQTT as the core protocol for processing streaming data from IoT devices.

+The project architecture involves the following components:

 ```
                   Authenticate HTTP Client
                             ^
                             |
                             |          -> Subcriber Processor via C# dotnet
 publisher IOT device ->   Broker EMQX  -> Subcriber Processor via C# dotnet -> Click house DB
-                                        -> Subcriber Processor via C# dotnet
+                            |           -> Subcriber Processor via C# dotnet
                             |
                             |
                             V
                     Application Mobile
 ```

-I kinda frustrated when using MQTTNet lib to connect to MQTT, cus it have no Routing, no Serializer,... by default.
-So i decide to make my own project to use what i need.
+While working with the MQTTNet library to connect to MQTT, it was found that the library lacks built-in support for routing and serialization, which led to frustration.
+Consequently, a decision was made to create a custom project that fulfills the required functionalities

-## Package Main Architecture
+## Package Architecture

+The package architecture revolves around the concept of a multiplexer, which enables efficient routing of MQTT events based on topics to their respective handlers.
+The structure is as follows:

 ```
                           -> Topic 3,4 -> handler 3